Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 GROSS: And that's more of a girl group - like, a...

-SALVANT: Yeah, and I don't - yeah, that one is - that one definitely stays with me, and I'm thinking that maybe it'll come up.
-There's other songs that are - I don't know if I would say that they're completely sexist, but kind of - you know, there's "When I'm Housekeeping For You" or "I'm Cooking Breakfast For The One I Love."
+MCLORIN SALVANT: Yeah, and I don't - yeah, that one is - that one definitely stays with me, and I'm thinking that maybe it'll come up.
+There's other songs that are - I don't know if I would say that they're completely sexist but kind of.
+You know, there's "When I'm Housekeeping For You" or "I'm Cooking Breakfast For The One I Love."
 That's not super sexist, but...

 GROSS: Oh, that's Fanny Brice.